justincbagley/GaussClust/README.md

 ```

 ### Troubleshooting
 Sometimes, GaussClust runs will fail because likelihood or Bayesian calculations in Rmixmod or bgmm fail.
-This can be caused by a 'bad' random number seed, which is a rather trivial issue that requires simply re-running the analysis.
+This can be caused by a 'bad' random number seed, which is a rather trivial issue that requires simply re-running the analysis with a different seed (selected for you each time you run).
 For example, one common minor issue with bgmmSensTest analyses is that you are attempting to run x number of runs over x different test values, and the code creates separate daughter folders in which each run is conducted, but one run fails because one or all model likelihoods goes to infinity!
 You will notice this because 1) an error will be output to screen showing that the shell 'mv', or move, command failed to execute properly since it couldn't find the posterior probability txt file resulting from one of the runs (which should be present in a 'txt' folder in the run directory).
 This causes the bgmmSensTest analyses and figures to be incomplete.
 For example, if you don't rerun the analysis, then you will have one less heatmap-type plot than expected in the resulting "plots.pdf" output file.

 ## REFERENCES
 - Edwards DL, Knowles LL (2014) Species detection and individual assignment in species delimitation: can integrative data increase efficacy?
 Proceedings of the Royal Society B, 281, 20132765.